shalommmitz/localstack_cdk_python__template/README.md

 ### update_lambdas

-This scripts upload the current code of the Lambda (present at the folder lambda_functions) to AWS.
+This script uploads the current code of the Lambda (present at the folder lambda_functions) to AWS.
-This script is called by the script 'debug_lambda'
+This script is called by the 'debug_lambda' script.

 ### show_localstack_status

-A script to show which AWS-services are running or available by the running localstack instance
+This script shows which AWS services are running or available by the running localstack instance.

 ### show_restApi_resources

-A script to show the available REST API paths
+This script shows the available REST API paths.

 ### start_localstack

-A script to start the localstack.
+This script starts the localstack.
 You will normally execute this script as the first action.

 ### test

-End-to-end example test: sends a URL to the gateway, which runs the Lambda, which accesses the
+End-to-end example test: sends a URL to the gateway, which runs the Lambda, which accesses the DynamoDB database and returns the result.

-## Using in "real AWS" environment (I.e., w/o localstack)
+## Using in "real AWS" environment (i.e., without localstack)

   Of course we want to move to working in the 'real' AWS environment after the heavy development stage is done.